‘From little things big things grow’

 Indigenous Rights and Freedoms is a Museum educator-led program where students learn about several key Indigenous and non-Indigenous people involved in the struggles for rights and freedoms for Indigenous Australians, and how these struggles were shaped by global trends such as the American civil rights movements.

-Through gallery exploration and object handling students interpret, analyse and discuss evidence, and consider the impact that changing attitudes to Indigenous rights has had on contemporary Australia.
+Through narratives and gallery exploration students interpret, analyse and discuss the impact that changing attitudes to Indigenous rights has had on contemporary Australia.

 - Investigate the evolution of Indigenous rights in Australia and help students to understand some of the campaigns for rights developed by Indigenous and non-Indigenous Australians.